adbar/courlan/README.rst

 Features
 --------

-- Cleaning and filtering targeting non-spam HTML pages with primarily text
+Separate `the wheat from the chaff <https://en.wiktionary.org/wiki/separate_the_wheat_from_the_chaff>`_ and optimize crawls by focusing on non-spam HTML pages containing primarily text.

-- URL validation
+- URL validation and (basic) normalization
+- Filters targeting spam and unsuitable content-types
 - Sampling by domain name
 - Command-line interface (CLI) and Python tool